Iowa Protective Order Notification (IowaPON)

-The Iowa Protective Order Notification for Domestic Abuse Program (IPONDA) is a free and confidential telephone service that provides petitioners two important features: information and notification.
+The Iowa Protective Order Notification Program (IowaPON) is a free and confidential telephone service that provides petitioners two important features: information and notification.

 Victims can receive automated notification 24 hours a day, 7 days a week and 365 days a year by telephone, the Internet, or email.
 By telephone, victims can always contact a live operator who is trained in victim services by calling 1-888-742-8463.